 Security Required

-To secure the payment of all amounts due by Seller to Purchaser under this Agreement, Seller shall, simultaneously upon execution of this Agreement, give to Purchaser, and maintain in effect continuously thereafter until it is released by Purchaser, security under the provisions of this Article VII (the "Seller Security").
+To secure the payment of all amounts due by Seller to Purchaser under this Agreement, Seller shall, simultaneously upon execution of this Agreement, cause Enron Corp. to deliver a guaranty in form and substance satisfactory to Purchaser (the "Seller Guaranty")[Modify remainder of this Article consistent with a Seller Guaranty being provided.]
 Seller shall provide written evidence reasonably satisfactory to Purchaser that the Security is in effect, including without limitation the operative documents that create the Security (the "Security Documents").

 To secure the payment of all amounts due by Purchaser to Seller under this Agreement, Purchaser shall, simultaneously upon execution of this Agreement, cause Enron Corp. to deliver a guaranty in form and substance satisfactory to Seller (the "Purchaser Guaranty").